harrelfe/blogdown/content/post/course-media.md

 slides, adding a voiceover.
 I realized that the maintenance of such videos is difficult, and this also creates a barrier to adding new content.
-In addition, the quality of the video image is lower than just having the student use a pdf viewer on the original notes.
+In addition, the quality of the video image is lower than just having the student use a pdf viewer on the original notes (**Plea for help**: does anyone know of a way to create html files with audio where slides are "self-advancing" and synchronization with audio is maintained?).
 For those reasons I decided to create audio narration for the sections in the notes to largely capture what I would say during a live lecture.
 The audio `mp3` files are stored on a local server and are streamed on demand when a study clicks on the audio icon in a section of the notes.
-The audio recordings can also be downloaded one-at-a-time or in a batch.
+The audio recordings can also be downloaded one-at-a-time or in a batch. (**Note**: I have given in to mostly producing traditional YouTube videos but would still like to find a better approach).

 The notes themselves are created using `LaTeX, R`, and `knitr` using a `LaTeX` style I created that is a compromise format between projecting